stifskere/Portfolio/README.md

 # Portfolio

-This portfolio is made with NEXT.JS the main idea for this portfolio was because I saw a topographic-like design for my mouse pad, and I decided to make a website around it.
+This portfolio is made with `NextJs` the main idea for this portfolio was because I saw a topographic-like design for my mouse pad, and I decided to make my portfolio around it.

 ![img.png](https://d3fa68hw0m2vcc.cloudfront.net/631/309238823.jpeg)